orgurar/recognotes/README.md

 ### Web Application

 Recognotes also has a web application you can use.

+The web application will record the audio at the client side, using `JavaScript`, and then send it to a `flask` server to analyze it and create the `pdf` output file.
+When the file return to the web service, it will create a new blank tab and show it to the user.

 In order to run it locally, you should run both backend and frontend at the same time.